SEARCH OUR SITE

 A: CSC Pacific receives funding from a variety of sources including the federal and provincial governments, 2010 Legacies Now, the Canadian Olympic Committee, the Canadian Commonwealth Legacy Fund, corporate sponsors and community supporters.

-Q: I would like to donate to CSC Pacific; how can I do that?
+Q10: I would like to donated to CSC Pacific; how can I do that?

 A: You can support Canada’s best athletes and coaches via a contribution to CSC Pacific.
-The CSC Pacific Revenue Generation & Communications office is working to develop a culture of philanthropy within our organization.
-If you have further questions, please contact Judy Kelly, CSC Pacific Coordinator of Stakeholder Relationships.
+The CSC Pacific Marketing & Communications office is working to develop a culture of philanthropy within our organization.
+If you have further questions, please contact Auburn Sigurdson, CSC Pacific Manager of Communications.

 A: There are many volunteer opportunities at CSC Pacific.
 Many departments seek Student Interns and most centres are involved in events that require volunteers.
 If you are interested in volunteering, please contact the centre of your choice and tell them what your interest is; they will try to match you to an appropriate volunteer responsibility.

-Q: Do you actually see athletes like Simon Whitfield, Dylan Armstrong and Catharine Pendrel in your offices?
+Q12 Do you actually see athletes like Simon Whitfield, Dylan Armstrong and Catherine Pendrel in your offices?